teayahz/cryptonite_taskphase_tia/comprehending-commands.md

 # removing-files

 The `rm` command is used to remove files.
-For this challenge, I had to remove the 'delete_me' file by using `rm delete_me`, and then run '/challenge/check' to obtain the flag.
+For this challenge, I had to remove the `delete_me` file by using `rm delete_me`, and then run '/challenge/check' to obtain the flag.

 Flag: **pwn.college{U3KnMRGGPIeX80jgoz060Je1Pth.dZTOwUDL3YTO0czW}**